iamVaibhav100/self-driving-car-AI/README.md

 # Self driving car

 A javascript simulation in which cars learn to navigate themselves through a track.
 The cars are controlled by a feedforward Neural Network.
 The weights of the network are trained using a genetic algorithm.
-A walkthrough of main parts of the project: https://youtube.com/playlist?list=PLVu4IjxQpUcsMmxPOT3wAVHo6fjHun7Qv

 ![](assets/preview.gif)